-WHAT IRBESARTAN SANDOZ IS USED FOR This medicine is used to lower high blood pressure, which doctors call hypertension.
+WHAT IRBESARTAN/HCT SANDOZ IS USED FOR

+This medicine is used to lower high blood pressure, which doctors call hypertension.

+Your doctor measured your blood pressure and found it to be too high.
 Everyone has blood pressure.
 This pressure helps get your blood all around your body.
 Your blood pressure may be different at different times of the day, depending on how busy or worried you are.
-You have busy or worried you are.
 You have hypertension (high blood pressure) when your blood pressure stays higher than is needed, even when you are calm and relaxed.

 There are often no symptoms of high blood pressure.
 The only way of knowing that you have high blood pressure is to have your blood pressure checked on a regular basis.

-If high blood pressure is not treated it can lead to serious health problems, such as stroke, heart disease and kidney failure.
-This medicine is also used in the treatment of kidney disease in patients with high blood pressure and type 2 diabetes.
+If high blood pressure is not treated, it can damage blood vessels in several organs such as the heart, kidneys, brain and eyes.
+This may lead to serious health problems, such as blindness, stroke, heart disease and kidney failure.
+There are usually no symptoms of high blood pressure before damage occurs, so your doctor needs to measure your blood pressure to see if it is too high.